WorldofKerry/Python2Verilog/README.md

 ### Docs

 Sphinx is used.
-Follow what [Github workflow](.github/workflows/sphinx.yml) uses to generate local copy.
+Follow the [Github workflow](.github/workflows/sphinx.yml) to generate a local copy.

 ## Testing